 Field-hunting tip

-Look in metamorphic serpentinite complexes country — that is the host setting where big sur jade typically forms.
+Look in metamorphic serpentinite complexes country, the host setting where big sur jade typically forms.
 If you start seeing serpentine, actinolite, chlorite in float, you are in the right ground.
 Field specimens usually show a massive habit, so train your eye for that shape before scanning the outcrop.